hjdhjd/homebridge-myq/README.md

 What does "just work" mean in practice?
 It means that this plugin will discover all your myQ devices and poll at regular, reasonable intervals for changes in state of a garage door opener or other myQ devices and inform HomeKit of those changes.
 By default.
 Without additional configuration beyond the login information required for myQ services.

 # Installation
-If you are new to Homebridge, please first read the Homebridge [documentation](https://homebridge.io) and install Homebridge before proceeding.
+If you are new to Homebridge, please first read the [Homebridge](https://homebridge.io) [documentation](https://github.com/homebridge/homebridge/wiki) and installation instructions before proceeding.

 If you have installed the [Homebridge Config UI](https://github.com/oznu/homebridge-config-ui-x), you can intall this plugin by going to the `Plugins` tab and searching for `homebridge-myq2` and installing it.